Business Advisory Board

 Head of Performance Optimisation, Transurban

-Previously, Kylie was the Director of Governance and Board Secretary for Infrastructure Australia, an independent statutory body with a mandate to advice on nationally significant infrastructure projects and policy.
+Previously, Kylie was the Director of Governance and Board Secretary for Infrastructure Australia, an independent statutory body with a mandate to advise on nationally significant infrastructure projects and policy.
 Following changes to its legislation, Kylie was recruited to establish and lead all governance and operational requirements to support IA as an independent statutory authority.
 She was well placed to do so, after almost 8.5 years with Infrastructure Partnerships Australia, the peak body for the infrastructure sector.
 The organisation was established in FY06 with Kylie joining shortly after in July 2006.
 Kylie supported the CEO and Board to develop the organisation from infancy to a highly credible adviser and commentator on infrastructure related matters - through building strong relationships with industry and governments.

 Kylie is an alumna of the University of Wollongong, graduating in 2013 with an Executive Master of Business Administration.
 She also holds a Bachelor of Business administration from Charles Sturt University.